Potsdamer Platz

 Is it wheelchair accessible?

-Yes, Potsdamer Platz is designed to be accessible, with ramps and pathways suitable for wheelchair users.
+Yes, Potsdamer Platz is designed to be accessible for all visitors, with ramps and paved pathways facilitating movement.

 Can I buy tickets online?